Media Information

 As part of the media accreditation process, applicants must provide ALL the details requested within the application form.
 Forms with missing information will be considered incomplete.

-F1 Academy will only allocate media accreditation to outlets intending to publish reports related to the event(s) for which the accreditation has been requested.
+F1 ACADEMY will only allocate media accreditation to outlets intending to publish reports related to the event(s) for which the accreditation has been requested.

 Clippings

-Press clippings and/or links must be sent to the F1 Academy Media & Communications team (media@f1academy.com) following the event for which the accreditation is granted.
+Press clippings and/or links must be sent to the F1 ACADEMY Media & Communications team (media@f1academy.com) following the event for which the accreditation is granted.
 Failure to do so may impact any subsequent media accreditation requests.

 Quality of Coverage